 The “gold standard” of treatment for sleep apnea is the CPAP.
 Often recommended for moderate to severe cases, the CPAP uses air pressure to keep the airway open and reduce apnea and snoring.
 Although highly effective for most patients, it can be bulky and uncomfortable to use.
-If patients are considered intolerant of the CPAP, has a milder case or wants an alternative treatment option, Dr. McLauchlin offers oral appliance therapy.
+If patients are considered intolerant of the CPAP, has a milder case or wants an alternative treatment option, Dr. McLauchlin and Dr. Bare offer oral appliance therapy.

-If oral appliance therapy is considered the right option for your needs, Dr. McLauchlin will work with you to evaluate your airway and design a custom fit appliance to be worn at night.
+If oral appliance therapy is considered the right option for your needs, we will work with you to evaluate your airway and design a custom-fit appliance to be worn at night.
 Your oral appliance will fit much like a mouth guard and will position the jaw to prevent the soft tissue at the back of the throat from collapsing into your airway.